odelolajosh/Image-Crop-With-React-Guide/README.md

   As a user of your mobile or web app, I want to personalize my experience by including profile picture 😎 but the picture I want to use is too large and does not focus the part I wanted or I want to remove some part of the image.
 It will be nice to use the same app to crop the image to my taste!
 Right?

-  Apart from the editting part, for better image experience, we might need images of a particular width and height ratio (📝 we call this **aspect ratio**) in our apps.
+Apart from the editting part, we might need images of a particular width and height ratio (📝 we call this **aspect ratio**) in our apps for better image experience.
-In this article, we are going to implement a simple image cropping system in a React Application we will create.
+In this article, we are going to create a simple image cropping system in React.
 Check out the result demo [here](https://Joshua0707.github.io/Image-Crop-In-React) .
 Great!
 Let's get started! 🚀.
  <br><br>

 # 2. Prerequisites
   Yeah!
-Knowledge of Javascript, CSS and React is required but if your are a beginner or intermediate with React and Javascript, why not join the train 🚆.
+Knowledge of Javascript, CSS and React is required.
+But if you are a beginner or intermediate with React and Javascript, why not join the train 🚆.

  <br><br>